CT075/microskillsys/README.md

 better-supported projects, microskillsys is going to be a lot slower to address issues and resolve bugs.
 If this is a deal-breaker, you should look elsewhere.

-## How can I use this in my project?
+## How can I use microskillsys in my project?

 There are a few different modes, all of which are documented in [quickstart.md](doc/quickstart.md).